 A cold sore is a group of tiny blisters that form in and around the mouth.
 They’re caused by the herpes simplex virus type 1 (HSV-1), a lifelong virus that is primarily transmitted by skin or saliva.
 The American Sexual Health Association claims that most people contract their first cold sore as a child through a kiss with a friend or relative.
-So, before you let the word “herpes” strike fear into your heart, understand that HSV-1 is very different than herpes simplex virus type 2 (HSV-2), better known as genital herpes.
-HSV-2 is sexually transmitted and spread via skin-to-skin contact.
+It’s important to know that there are two types of herpes simplex virus: type 1, as mentioned above, and type two (HSV-2).
+While HSV-1 is typically spread through oral-to-oral contact, HSV-2 is almost always sexually transmitted and spread via genital-to-genital contact.

 While there is no cure for the virus, those who have HSV-1 have very few symptoms apart from the occasional cold sore.
 Cold sores are also billed as fever blisters because illnesses — like a cold or fever — can trigger an outbreak.
 Other catalysts include stress, sun exposure, hormonal changes, and fatigue.
 In other words, remain calm, stay indoors, don’t be a woman, get lots of sleep and you should be in the clear.

 The five stages of a cold sore

 Having a cold sore could make you feel uncomfortable and self-conscious, but know they they usually resolve on their own relatively quickly.
 There are five stages you have to get through before you find it healed up:

 – Stage I, the tingling stage: up to two days before a cold sore rears its ugly head, symptoms like tingling, burning, and itching first occur.
 You may not be able to see the cold sore, but you can feel it coming and treat it accordingly.

 – Stage II, the blister stage: a cluster of small blisters appears on the skin’s surface.
 They fill with fluid and inflame the surrounding skin, causing that stubborn redness and bumpy texture.
 This can last two to four days.